RyderSwanson/GraphSketch/README.md

 7. ~~Ability to color or label vertices~~

 Recommended features (each +2):
+* Need all from this category to reach 87 points

 1. ~~Information about numbers of vertices and edges~~
 2. ~~Information about degrees of vertices~~